friendly-bits/geoip-shell/README.md

 **NOTE** that blocklist rules take precedence over allowlist rules.
 So if same IP address is included both in a local allowlist and in a local blocklist, it will be blocked.

-**NOTE** that when importing custom IP lists, geoip-shell creates local allow- and blocklist files in `/etc/geoip-shell` on OpenWrt, or in `/var/lib/geoip-shell` on other systems.
-The original files used to import the IP lists can then be deleted to free up space.
+**NOTE** that when importing custom IP lists, geoip-shell creates local allow- and blocklist files in `/etc/geoip-shell/local_iplists/` on OpenWrt, or in `/var/lib/geoip-shell/local_iplists/` on all other systems.
+The original files used to import the IP lists can be deleted after they are imported to free up space.
+To change the directory where imported local IP lists are stored, use the command `geoip-shell configure -L <path>`.

 ## **Pre-requisites**
 (if a pre-requisite is missing, the _-install.sh_ script will tell you which)